mozilla/data-docs/src/concepts/pipeline/data_pipeline_detail.md

 Parquet data can be read and written natively from Spark, and many datasets are indexed in a [Hive] Metastore, making them available through a SQL interface on Re:dash and in notebooks via Spark SQL.
 Many other SQL data sources are also made available via Re:dash, see [this article](../../tools/stmo.md) for more information on accessing data using SQL.

 There is a separate data store for self-serve **Analysis Outputs**, intended to keep ad-hoc, temporary data out of the Data Lake.
 This is implemented as a separate S3 location, with personal output locations prefixed with each person's user id, similar to the layout of the `/home` directory on a Unix system.
-See the [Working with Parquet data] cookbook for more details.

 Analysis outputs can also be made public using the **Public Outputs** bucket.
 This is a web-accessible S3 location for powering public dashboards.
 This public data is available at `https://analysis-output.telemetry.mozilla.org/<job name>/data/<files>`.